Law school applications: Fee waivers

 Note that the initial fee waiver determination is made largely by algorithm: you complete the online questionnaire, and receive a determination within a couple of days.
 In order to have a human being review your file, you must appeal this initial determination (if it’s a denial).
 If you have a good faith reason to believe that the initial determination was wrong, you should absolutely request an appeal.

 LSAC fee waiver standards are more stringent than many law schools’ standards.
 All law schools will waive their application fees if you have been granted a fee waiver from LSAC, but most will also waive their application fees even if you do not qualify for LSAC’s waiver.
+(The law school specific fee waivers do NOT require you to take practice tests or watch an LSAC video.)
 You will find specific information about fee waivers on the website or in the application materials for each law school, but you should also ask directly.
 Often, admissions reps offer fee waivers at informational events like law school forums, open houses, and visits to our campus.
 (You may also receive unsolicited offers of fee waivers from law schools—these offers are not an indication of your chance of admission at those particular schools.)